-Day 3: in search for whales around Andenes,
+Day 3: in search for whales around Andenes

 If the sea is calm today, we will leave Skrolsvik in the morning to set course towards the ‘’Bleik-canyon’’ situated on the edge of the continental shelf approximately at 69*25 N; 15*45 E. This extraordinary deep-sea area offers the possibility to observe a variety of whales in their natural habitat.

 In the afternoon we will moor in the harbour of the fishing village Andenes.
-The scenery of this little town is dominated by the Andenes lighthouse, a 40 meters high lighthouse which dates back to 1859 and is still in use today.
+The scenery of this little town is dominated by the Andenes lighthouse, a 40 meters high lighthouse that dates back to 1859 and is still in use today.
 Interesting to know is that they are currently building a new whale museum in Andenes which will have an unprecedently spectacular architecture: it will be shaped in the form of a whale.
 The museum will open its doors in 2022.

 Day 4 -6: Exploring the spectacular scenery of Senja

 We spend the next couple of days sailing along the coast of the island Senja.
 Senja is also been referred to as “Norway in miniature’’ or “fairytale island’’.
-The area is loved for its dramatic mountains that plunge straight into the sea, it’s rich wildlife and low light pollution which can offer the best aurora experience.
+The area is loved for its dramatic mountains that plunge straight into the sea, its rich wildlife and low light pollution which can offer the best aurora experience.
 While sailing here, keep a good lookout for white-tailed eagles, and other bird species!

 In the afternoon we will moor in one of the tiny fishing villages nearby, such as Gryllefjorden or Hamn.
 Once the sun is set, you can make short hikes along the scenic coast or in the small villages.
-Snowshoes are available onboard in case the landscape is covered by snow.
+Snowshoes are available on board in case the landscape is covered by snow.